This year, the Fun Food Feed is featuring longevity blue zone regions (BZ) from around the world, and dishes inspired by them.

 Nicoyan centenarian communities are often centers of social activity and support.
 Centenarians households are often multi-generational, with parents, children and grand children living together.
 Neighbors frequently visit each other, sharing stories and laughter, and helping each other with chores.
 This can help provide a sense of purpose and belonging.

-Research indicates that Blue Zone centenarians share the characteristic of resilience.
+Research indicates that blue zone region centenarians share the characteristic of resilience.
 While their lives aren’t without hardship, they appreciate what they have, and find joy in their day-to-day lives.
 Living without many “modern conveniences,” this often includes physical chores around the home, and out of doors in vitamin D producing sunshine.
 Transportation is often on foot or by bicycle.
 These practices are believed to enable them to remain relatively free of stress.

 In his book, The Blue Zones Solution: Eating and Living Like the World’s Healthiest People, researcher Dan Buettner shares his story of meeting Francesca “Panchita” Castillo.
 Castillo remains my favorite centenarian, of all those bio-ed by the Blue Zones research team.